wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 **Theoretical plausibility.** We note with interest that this empirically-determined value is physically plausible, falling between theoretical limits for surface-dominated (≈−0.3) and volume-dominated (≈−0.8) effects.
 If the cosmological kernel has mixed geometry with d_eff ≈ 2.6 ± 0.2, this yields an effective ≈−0.6.
 We treat ν = 0.6 as an effective, mixed-geometry exponent bounded by theory and preferred by data.
 (Full theoretical bounds: Appendix I; numerical validation: `exponent_stress_test.csv`.)

 **Intuition for TDF terms:** The γ term represents interface information density (peaked at t=0, observation events).
 The α term governs forward temporal persistence (exponential decay for t>0).
 The β term captures backward temporal influence (exponential growth for t<0).
-Together, these encode how information and coherence evolve across temporal and scale boundaries, with δ controlling the scale-dependence of protection windows.
+Together, these provide an empirical parameterization of how observables transform across temporal and scale boundaries, with δ controlling the scale-dependence of protection windows.

-This temporal distribution function (TDF) emerged from theoretical considerations but is now confirmed through:
+This temporal distribution function (TDF) provides an empirical description that encompasses:

 1. **Black hole ringdown** (α term dominates)
 2. **Cosmological evolution** (β/α ratio governs k)